 - donate to charity

 One argument I’ve heard against the idea that talent has genetic basis is, “Since they haven’t identified any talent genes, talent hasn’t been shown yet to be genetically based.”
 This argument is an oversimplification of how genetics works.
-It would suggest that, from the list above, we must have found a “liberal gene,” a ”survey gene,” a “infidelity gene,” etc., when in fact there are surely hundreds or possibly thousands of genes that all contribute to things like political ideology and sexual promiscuity.
+It would suggest that, from the list above, we must have found a “liberal gene,” a “survey gene,” a “infidelity gene,” etc., when in fact there are surely hundreds or possibly thousands of genes that all contribute to things like political ideology and sexual promiscuity.
 Talent doesn’t work any differently than these listed tendencies.
-Talent in anything (whether music, sports or chess) is always going to be the combination of a multitude of genes that all contribute in some small way.
+Talent in anything (whether music, sports or chess) is always going to be a very complicated combination of a multitude of genes that all contribute in some small way.

 Not only that, but not a single gene that contributes to musical talent is a gene that contributes only to musical talent.
 For example, a gene that makes a person taller may make a person more talented at basketball, but to call this gene a “basketball gene” would be ridiculous since tallness will also contribute to a person’s talent in volleyball and many other sports.
 It could make a person less talented in certain other sports – perhaps gymnastics or ping pong.
 There is no magical “cancer” gene, and yet so many genes have already been found to contribute to cancer’s likelihood (genes that also surely contribute to a huge number of other things too, not just cancer).
 Over 50 genes have been associated with multiple sclerosis alone.
 In this sense, many genes have already been found that contribute to musical talent.